Trump: I give China 'great credit' for taking advantage of the U.S.

 "The Chinese acknowledge much more has to be done," the secretary of state said, adding that Trump's objectives on trade with Beijing have yet to be met.

-The leaders exited after making joint remarks without taking questions — a break with precedent of former Presidents Clinton, Bush and Obama, who have pressed their Chinese counterparts to allow exchanges with reporters.
+The leaders exited after making joint remarks without taking questions — a break with precedent of former Presidents Bill Clinton, George W. Bush and Barack Obama, who have pressed their Chinese counterparts to allow exchanges with reporters.

 As Trump exited, a shouted question from an American reporter — "Do you still believe China is raping the United States, Mister President?" — went unanswered but underscored the yawning gap between the president's language on China as a candidate and as president.